GEO vs. SEO: Where They Overlap, and Where They Don't

 If a page is hard to crawl, slow to render, confusingly canonicalised, thin, or badly organised, both SEO and GEO suffer.
 Good titles, descriptive headings, strong internal links, semantic markup, clear primary topics, and sensible information architecture help both.

-That overlap is easy to see on the Nando’s replatform, where performance, structured data, route clarity, and internal linking across restaurant, recipe, product, and editorial pages all supported the same underlying discoverability problem.
+That overlap is easy to see on the Nando’s replatform, where performance, structured data, route clarity, and internal linking across restaurant, recipe, product, and editorial pages all supported the same underlying job: making important content easier for search systems to find, understand, and connect.

-That is why so much GEO advice ends up sounding suspiciously like competent SEO plus competent editorial work.
+This explains why so much GEO advice sounds suspiciously like competent SEO plus competent editorial work.
 In many cases, that is exactly what it is.
 Teams want a different name because the interface has changed, but the system still prefers content it can retrieve and interpret with confidence.

 Where GEO Changes the Emphasis